By Amy Gorin, MS, RDN

 Need a healthy Thanksgiving meal planner?
 You're in luck!
 This Thanksgiving menu planner is full of healthy Thanksgiving recipes and nutritious Thanksgiving dishes.

-The Thanksgiving countdown is here!
+The Thanksgiving countdown is officially here.
 What to make for Thanksgiving dinner?
-Here's a healthy Thanksgiving meal planner just for you!
-No matter who is coming over for the meal, this healthy Thanksgiving meal planner has ideas that'll make everyone's tastebuds happy.
+Here's a Thanksgiving meal planner just for you!
+No matter who is coming over for the meal, this Thanksgiving planner features ideas that'll make everyone's taste buds happy.

-But with only about a week until the big day, it's time to get down to business—including picking out the decór, cleaning up the dining space, and (most importantly!) crafting a menu that will satisfy everyone at the table.
+Pretty soon, it will be time to get down to business—including picking out the decór for your Thanksgiving table, cleaning up the dining space, and (most importantly!) crafting a menu that will satisfy everyone at the table.

 There's a simple way you can feel great this season—and you don't have to skimp on pumpkin pie or miss out on the mashed potatoes and gravy.
 Ready to hear my top secrets for a healthier Thanksgiving?